arduino/docs-content/content/hardware/08.edu/solution-and-kits/din-simul8/datasheet/datasheet.md

 ![render_simul8](assets/Simul8-Perspective-with-Adaptor.png)

 # Description
-Arduino DIN Simul8 is a digital-input-simulator and power distribution board for the PLC of the Opta® family.
+Arduino DIN Simul8 is a digital-input-simulator and power distribution board for the Opta® family and PLC Starter Kit.
 It provides eight toggle switches (0 - 10 V output) and four screw terminal for bringing the 24 V and the GROUND easily to the PLC or other board.

 # Target Areas:
-Pro, PLC projects, Education
+Pro, PLC projects, Education, Industry Ready, Building automation

 # Features
 **Note**: This board needs the Arduino Opta for full functionality.